fitteia/COFIT/README.md

 # cofit
 COVID-19 model PSEIRD(S)

-This repository includes the fitteia(R) PSEIRD(S) model fit templates of the data analysed
+This repository includes the fitteia(R) PSEIRD(S) model fit templates to analyse COVID-19 data time series.

 You can try using fitteia to fit any SIR-based compartment model to the statistical data of the people infected with coronavirus.
-As an example, we have used a detailed model to fit the data collected for IT, DE, CA, IR, CH, JP, IL, AT, KR, IS, and NZ.
+In particular, you can try to fit PSEIRD(S) model to the data collected for IT, DE, CA, IR, CH, JP, IL, AT, KR, IS, and NZ.

-Choose and download to your computer the latest contents of fitteia/COVID19 repository and unzip the file.
+Choose and download to your computer the latest contents of fitteia/cov repository and unzip the file.

 Register/Login at http://fitteia.org into your fitteia account and select your working folder by clicking on the respective link in the page.